Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Can I paint my balcony and patio tiles?

-However, if the tiles are on the wall, they can be painted without any problems.
-The only important thing is to use a varnish that can be applied outdoors.
-We recommend our MissPompadour Strong & Eggshell Varnish.
+If the tiles are on the wall, they can be painted without any problems.
+The only important thing here is to use a varnish that can be applied outdoors.
+We recommend our MissPompadour Eggshell Varnish.
 It is particularly robust and weather-resistant.